datanav/docs/configuration.rst

 ..
 WARNING::

-   This applies only to merge sources using version ``1``.

    Do not remove a dataset from the ``datasets`` property nor change the order of the datasets in the ``datasets`` property.
 Doing so may lead to inconsistent results.
 Adding or renaming datasets is OK though as this won't affect the order of the datasets.

+   If config changes are required be aware of the following:
-If you need to do this then you should reset the pipe and maybe also delete the target dataset.
+   Using merge source version ``1`` any reordering will require a reset of the pipe and maybe deletion of the downstream dataset.
+   For both merge source version ``1`` and ``2`` any removal of datasets will require a reset of the pipe.

 .. _union_datasets_source: